retched/ZC-USPSRestful/README.md

 [ZenCart Plugins Download](https://www.zen-cart.com/downloads.php?do=file&id=2395) (or use the Releases function on the GitHub repository)
 [ZenCart Support Thread](https://www.zen-cart.com/showthread.php?230512-USPS-Shipping-(RESTful)-(USPSr))

-** This above thread is only for THIS version of the USPS module, for assistance with the original USPS module which uses the WebTools API, you should post it here in its megathread: https://www.zen-cart.com/showthread.php?227284-USPS-Shipping-Module-Support-Thread
+** This above thread is only for THIS version of the USPS module, for assistance with the original USPS module which uses the WebTools API, you should post it here in [its megathread](https://www.zen-cart.com/showthread.php?227284-USPS-Shipping-Module-Support-Thread).

 ## Setup and Install